 Blagojevich praises Trump from Chicago home after release

-CHICAGO (AP) — Former Illinois Democratic Gov. Rod Blagojevich gushed about Donald Trump Wednesday, a day after the Republican president commuted his sentence for political corruption.
+CHICAGO (AP) — Former Illinois Democratic Gov. Rod Blagojevich gushed about Donald Trump after the Republican president commuted his sentence for political corruption, speaking Wednesday at a press event outside his Chicago home that sounded like an extended campaign ad for the president.

-Blagojevich spoke to reporters outside his family home in Chicago during his first scheduled press event since his release.
-A large sign hanging on the home read, “Thanks Mr. President".
-One man wore a rubber Blagojevich mask and hoisted the former governor's 2006 campaign sign.
+Blagojevich spoke in front of a large sign hanging off the landing of his home that read, “Thanks Mr. President."
+One man in a crowd of more than 100 reporters and well-wishers wore a rubber Blagojevich mask and hoisted the former governor's 2006 campaign sign.

+The governor-turned-convicted felon even added an endorsement of Trump's bid for a second term.

+“I'm a Trumpocrat,” said Blagojevich, flanked by his wife and two daughters.
+“If I had the ability to vote, I would vote for him.”

 “We want to express our most profound and everlasting gratitude to President Trump,” Blagojevich said.
 “He didn't have to do this .... this is an act of kindness.”